Before you even go visit a shelter, sit down with your family and ask yourselves a few questions to figure out whether you are ready to adopt.

 No dog should be left untrained.
 Untrained dogs can be major handfuls, and can even be dangerous, if they’re particularly big.
 Rescue dogs may take longer to trust you than your average dog, and if they were previously neglected, or even a stray, they may need extra training and an expert hand.
 Patience is key, but depending on the individual, you may also need to get help from a professional.
 If you are not willing to take the time to train your dog, or pay a professional to help you, you may want to look at a different type of pet.

 Do I have the funds for a dog?

 Dogs are a huge financial commitment.
 Getting a dog from a shelter will only incur a small cost, but throughout the dog’s life, costs will add up!
 Vet bills can be extremely expensive, and although vaccinations and worming only occur a couple of times a year, you never know what kind of trouble your pup could get into!
 One rough fight at the dog park and you may be paying hundreds of pounds towards an operation and/or medication.
 And don’t forget your dog will need food, a bed, a collar/harness, a leash, bowls, and toys to name a few.
 You will have to pay a kennel or dog-sitter to keep him when you go away on holiday, and a dog-walker to walk him during the day if you’re busy or otherwise unable to do it yourself.
+Throughout its lifetime, a dog will cost you on average £21,000.
 You can’t adopt a dog if you’re low on cash – that’s for sure.

 Will my rescue dog be part of my family?